stevehollx/global-road-and-trail-climbs/README.md

 It gets both roads, greenways/paths, and any trails that are on openstreetmaps (OSM has a lot of public trails in it now).

 If the street name changes or the surface type changes, it is considered a new climb.
 This is an architectural decision to not have sprawling confusing climbs.
 There is a connected_climbs attribute to find and link up adjacent street climbs for a continued experience.
+Anything that continues on average to ascend up with that same street/trail name will be shown as a climb, until it descends from it's highest peak.

-## Criteria
+## Scoring
-To prevent this from containing all flat roads across the world, the list is filtered to a climb score of > 6000, as derived by Distance (meters) × Average Grade (%).
+Climbs are scored in one of three ways, depending on your goals.
+Generally, PDI will probably be the best score type to use:

-This gives a single number that reflects how long and steep a climb is.
+### Basic Score
 Distance = how far the climb goes uphill.
 Average grade (%) = how steep it is on average.